 For regulatory reporting the Bank has adopted the transitional arrangements published by the EU on 27 December 2017.
 These permit banks to add back to their capital base a proportion of the impact IFRS 9 has on their loan loss allowances during the first five years of use.
-The proportion that banks may add back starts at 95% in 2018 and reduces to 25% by 2022.
+The proportion that banks may add back is 85% during 2019 and reduces to 25% by 2022.